-Educating yourself on potential strategies is vital to creating a successful plan that will last for years.
+Educating yourself on potential strategies is vital to creating a successful plan lasting for years.

-Ultimately, by taking an active role in building generational wealth, you can provide security and stability for your familyâ€™s future.
+Ultimately, by actively building generational wealth, you can provide security and stability for your familyâ€™s future.

 Generational wealth:Â What it is and how to build and protect it | Fortune. https://fortune.com/recommends/investing/generational-wealth-explained/